taw00/manuscript-css/README.md

 # Manuscript Formatting (CSS) for Markdown for Writers

-_Draft your novel or short story in markdown, then export to industry standard manuscript format._
+_Draft your novel or short story in markdown, then export it for review or presentation in an industry standard manuscript format._

 Are you a writer?
 In particular a narrative writer?
 Fiction, narrative nonfiction, memoir, personal narratives, etc.?
 Do you draft using a markdown